Fix NSW Cat Laws — Stop Releasing Stray Cats Back to the Street

 5. Decision

-Petition is addressed to: Minister For Local Government, Hon.
+Petition addressed to: Minister For Local Government, Hon.
 Ron Hoenig MP, Jenny Aitchison MP (Member for Maitland), Kate Washington MP (Member for Port Stephens)

 We call on the NSW Government to change the law and: